4d/4D-SVG/Documentation/Methods/SVG_SET_TRANSFORM_SCALE.md

 ## Description

-The SVG_SET_TRANSFORM_SCALE command applies a change of horizontal andHome.mdor vertical scale to an SVG object having the [svgObject](# "Reference of SVG element") reference.
+The SVG_SET_TRANSFORM_SCALE command applies a change of horizontal and/or vertical scale to an SVG object having the [svgObject](# "Reference of SVG element") reference.

 If the [scaleX](# "Value on X axis") value is not null, the object is enlarged (value >1) or reduced (0 < value < 1) horizontally for the number of units passed.
 The value 1 is equal to no change to the object scale.